jonnylaw/ComposableStateSpaceModels/README.md

 If we wish to consider more complex process, for instance a Bernoulli model with a seasonal probability, then we have to add deterministic values to the state before applying the observation distribution.
 The function, f, is a linear deterministic function which can be used to add seasonal factors to the system state.
 In order to acheive this in a compositional way, we don't need to define a new value for f, we can simple 'add' a seasonal model to the existing Bernoulli model.
 This will allow the state space to vary seasonally.

 Models are represented as a function from `Parameters => Model`, this means models definted unparameterised.
 A function for combining two unparameterised models is `Model.op`, this function is associative, but not commutative.
 This is because the function selects the leftmost Model's observation and linking functions.
-For full details of model composition, consult the wiki page (Model Composition)[wiki/Composing-Models].
+For full details of model composition, consult the wiki page [Model Composition](wiki/Composing-Models).
 The code snippet below shows how to construct a seasonal Bernoulli model, the observation distribution is Bernoulli, but the probability of an event occuring follows a daily (period T = 24) cycle if we assume observations are made once every hour.

 ```scala
   val bernoulliParams = LeafParameter(